rajatpandit/grunt-vc-sonar/README.md

 ## TODO
-_Add better error handling
+- Add better error handling
--Update the tests so that it actually works
+- Update the tests so that it actually works